-Hurricane Survival Tips for Hurricane Season
+Hurricane Season Survival Tips

 The Atlantic Hurricane Season runs from June 1st through November 30th, and if you live anywhere near coastal areas in the southern or eastern parts of the U. S., you know about the fear and trepidation that time of year can bring when it comes to weather.
 You also know how important it is to be able to respond quickly just in case severe weather strikes in the region where you live.
 Are you prepared for the possible life-threatening and property-damaging effects of a hurricane?